wangc9/delivery-fee-calculator/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This frontend is deployed on [Render](https://delivery-fee-calculator-cx83.onrender.com). **Note: The website is deployed using a free CPU thus it will take some time for the page to load!** However, you could still try it locally.
+This project is deployed on [Render](https://delivery-fee-calculator-cx83.onrender.com). **Note: The website is deployed using a free CPU thus it will take some time for the page to load!** However, you could still try it locally.
 There are two options to deploy the project locally.
 You can use the Docker image provided in this project.
 It is also possible to try out the project without Docker.
 This project follows the Test-driven Development ([TDD](http://www.butunclebob.com/ArticleS.UncleBob.TheThreeRulesOfTdd)) practice.
 There are different types of tests in the project.
 Detailed instructions on how to run them are provided later.

 ### Prerequisites

 In order to run this project locally, Node.js is needed.
 Please have a look at the [official website](https://nodejs.org/en/download) and install the latest LTS version Node 20.
 The Docker file provided has Node configured.
-Therefore, if you choose to use Docker, it is required that you have docker additionally installed on your machine.
+Therefore, if you choose to use Docker, it is required that you have Docker additionally installed on your machine.
 To install Docker, please have a look at the official installation guide at [Get Docker](https://docs.docker.com/get-docker/).

 ### Installation

 #### Using Docker

-1. Make sure that you have successfully installed Docker on your machine and it can work properly.
+1. Make sure that you have successfully installed Docker on your machine and that it can work properly.
 If this is not possible, please skip to <a href="#using-own-machine">Using own machine</a>.

 2. At the root directory, run the following command to start the web page
     ```sh